gar6920/Numberblocks/memory bank/architecture.md

 **Responsibilities:**
 - Manages game rooms and player connections/disconnections
-- Maintains the authoritative game state, including player positions, Numberblock values, and static Numberblocks
+- Maintains the authoritative game state
-- Processes player inputs (e.g., movement, operator collection, Numberblock collisions)
+- Processes player inputs (e.g., movement, collisions)
 - Broadcasts state updates to all connected clients
-- Handles operator spawning and lifecycle management
+- Handles entity spawning and lifecycle management

 **Key Features:**
 - Room-based multiplayer with session persistence
 - State synchronization using Colyseus schema
 - Server-authoritative position tracking
-- Dynamic operator spawning system
+- Dynamic entity spawning system

 ### 2. Client (/client)
 The client is responsible for rendering the game, handling user inputs, and communicating with the server.